 - July 21, 2017

 Life insurance is a financial security net that protects your family when you pass away.
 It provides monetary support, which can be used to pay for the funeral, help make ends meet, pay off debt or even help pay for future expenses like college tuition.
 It’s tax-free payment that can be used for any purpose after an unexpected loss.

-One benefit that life insurance has over a direct inheritance is most life insurance policies are paid out quickly after a death, whereas an estate can take more time to process.
+One benefit that life insurance has over direct inheritance is that most life insurance policies are paid out quickly after a death, whereas an estate can take more time to process.

 According to the Life and Health Insurance Foundation for Education, there are two basic types of life insurance: term and permanent.

 Term life insurance is designed to be temporary.
 As the name suggests, it provides coverage over a set period of time and a term can span from a few years to 30 years, although a 20- year term is typical.

 A common use of term life insurance is by parents who buy a policy that would provide coverage for their children until their college tuition is paid for and they’re on their own.
 Other times, a term policy might be used to guarantee that a spouse can still meet a mortgage payment or other bills if the other passes away.

 One of the main benefits is their initial premiums are cheaper than a permanent policy.
 Some term policies have a conversion option which means it can be converted to a permanent policy as opposed to letting the policy expire when the term is up.

 Permanent life insurance